F-l-i-x/TouchOSC/examples/multitoggle_1d/README.md

 ![multitoggle](preview_1.gif)

 A simple multitoggle derived from a copied control from TouchOSC Mk1.
+Each button can have its own and independent MIDI messages.
-Not convenient, but usable.
+Not convenient, not scaleable but usable.
+Includes scripts to unset the other buttons for 'exclusive mode'.